Hot, delicious mashed potato pancakes are kept gluten-free by using almond flour instead of flour. They are perfect for leftover mashed potatoes!

 Mashed Potato Pancakes without Flour

-I keep these mashed potato pancakes gluten free by using almond flour instead of all-purpose flour in the mixture.
+I keep these pancakes gluten-free by using almond flour instead of all-purpose flour in the mixture.
 If you don’t mind gluten, use 2 tablespoons all purpose flour instead of 4 tablespoons almond flour.

 But is this a healthy recipe?